SeiyaKobayashi/zkml-optimization/README.md

 We are using [keras2circom](https://github.com/socathie/keras2circom) as a way to convert model files (`.h5`) into circom-compatible circuits.
 Follow the steps in keras2circom's [README](https://github.com/socathie/keras2circom#keras2circom) to convert models into circuits.
 The demo circuit files auto-generated from the demo model are `demo-circuit.circom` and `demo-circuit-json` in `./circuits/` directory.

-We need a patu file for our trusted-setup.
+We need a ptau file for our trusted-setup.
 Clone `powersOfTau28_hez_final_17.ptau` from [this repo](https://github.com/iden3/snarkjs#7-prepare-phase-2), and place it in `./circuits` directory.

-#### 1-B. Circuit Compilation, Z-Key Generation, IPFS, Model Registration
+#### 1-B. Circuit Compilation, ZKey Generation, IPFS, Model Registration

-Go to `./model-developers` directory, and follow the instructions in `README.md` for compiling demo circuit, generating z-keys from them, uploading files to IPFS, and registering the resulting hash to our custom verifier contract.
+Go to `./model-developers` directory, and follow the instructions in `README.md` for compiling demo circuit, generating zkeys from them, uploading files to IPFS, and registering the resulting hash to our custom verifier contract.

 ### 2. Steps for Prover Clients